sifathme/sifathme/README.md

 ## Hi there 👋, I'm Sifath.
 #### 🖥️ Full Stack Web Developer

-I'm a Front-end developer, very passionate about the web programming field, and also I always satisfy the client 100%
+I'm very passionate about the web programming field, and I always satisfy the client 100%

 I would love to share my enthusiasm and passion for website design.
 Please let me know what kind of web design you need.
 If you want a professional website converter psd to html, xd to html, or any conversion-related work, I will do it easily.

-If you have any questions, feel free to contact me and we can discuss furthermore.
+If you have any questions, feel free to contact me, and we can discuss them further.

 Skills: HTML5 / CSS3 / SASS / Bootstrap / Bem / JavaScript / React.js / Next.js / TypeScript / jQuery / WordPress

-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning JavaScript
 - 💬 Ask me about web development
 - 📫 How to reach me: info.mdsifath70@gmail.com